Can I Put a Manufactured Home on My Property?

 • The use of building permits: Quite often, a permit application for construction and installation is necessary for manufactured homes to be placed on a property.
 Expect to get permits for electrical, mechanical, and plumbing work as well.

 • Requirements for construction materials: Certain siding and roofing materials may be mandatory depending on your state.
 Even the pitch of the roof can be determined by these location-specific conditions.
-All buildings from Preferred Homes use site-built standard materials to ensure incredible stability and safety standards that meet the most rigid of requirements.
+All buildings from Clayton Homes of Grand Rapids use site-built standard materials to ensure incredible stability and safety standards that meet the most rigid of requirements.

 Can You Put a Manufactured Home on Any Land Lot?